gallati/stellarpy/README.md

 ## Data table

-Finally, to access stellar-interior data we invoke the get method.
+Finally, to access stellar-interior data using model units we invoke the get method.

 ```sh
 star.get()